OpenBMB/ToolBench/README_backup.md

 In our main experiments, ToolLLaMA demonstrates a compelling capability to handle both single-tool and complex multi-tool instructions.
 In addition to existing ToolEval metrics, we introduce **hallucinate rate**(lower is better) as another evaluation metric.
-An instance is considered to be a hallucinate instance, as long as the whole decision tree contains at least one function call prediction which did not match any of those given or retrieved APIs.
+An instance is considered to be a hallucinate instance, as long as the whole decision tree contains at least one hallucinated function call.
 Below are the main results compared with ChatGPT and Text-Davinci-003.
 **Hallucinate rate**
 | model                   | I1-Inst. | I1-Tool. | I1-Cat. | I2-Inst. | I2-Cat. | I3-Inst. | Average |